symfony/symfony-docs/components/options_resolver.rst

         }
     }

-Because the OptionsResolver will validate typed arrays recurively, it is possible to resolve multi-dimensional arrays, too::
+Because the OptionsResolver will validate typed arrays recursively, it is possible to resolve multi-dimensional arrays, too::

     // ...